 LOW CONFLICT CONTENT

-The environment is characterised by the avoidance of conflict, and people are therefore cautious about making personal remarks about each other.
-This can be misunderstood.
-The general attitude is that nothing good rarely comes out of conflict, and the individual has to pay too high a price for what can be achieved.
-People therefore prefer to stick to objective discussions and avoid major disagreements, preferring to deflect rather than get involved in things they cannot control.
-The working environment is therefore characterised by a calm and stable daily rhythm, without the big waves, and where people avoid getting tough with each other at all costs.
+The environment is characterized by an avoidance of conflict, so people are cautious about making personal remarks about each other.
+After all, it can be misunderstood.
+The general attitude is that nothing good rarely comes out of conflict, and the individual has to pay too high a price compared to what can be achieved.
+Therefore, people prefer to stick to objective discussions and avoid major disagreements, and they would rather bend rather than get involved in something they can’t control.
+The working environment is therefore characterized by a calm and stable daily rhythm with no major ups and downs, and where you avoid getting tough with each other at all costs.

 HIGH CONFLICT CONTENT

-The environment and the tasks require a robust person who can cope with resistance and adversity on a personal level.
-You stand your ground when the wind blows against you, you can handle and respond to criticism, and you can draw a line and mark your place.
-You must have a high stress threshold in the face of external pressures and be able to bear the discomfort that conflict can create for yourself and others.
-Criticism is not something you take home, but shake off on the spot.
-The environment is not necessarily harsh and brutal, but based more on mutual respect for each other’s personal integrity.
+The environment and tasks require you to be a resilient person who can handle resistance and adversity on a personal level.
+You stand your ground when the wind blows against you, you can handle and respond to criticism, and you can draw a line in the sand and make a stand.
+You need to have a high stress threshold in relation to external pressure, and you need to be able to bear the discomfort that conflicts can create for both yourself and others.
+Criticism is not something you take home with you, but shake off on the spot.
+The environment is not necessarily harsh and brutal, but rather based on mutual respect for each other’s personal integrity.

 JobMatch trait # 12

-The job includes leadership responsibilities, and thus responsibility for the joint achievement of results.
-It can be a professionally based leadership, it can be a concrete organising and goal-oriented leadership, it can be a motivating leadership with a focus on personnel management, and it can be a more strategic change leadership.
-Common to them all is a personal desire and urge to command others and take responsibility for the actions of others.
+The job involves leadership responsibility, and thus responsibility for the joint achievement of results.
+It can be a professionally based leadership, it can be a concrete organizing and goal-oriented leadership, it can be a motivational leadership with a focus on personnel management, and it can be a more strategic

 NO MANAGERIAL RESPONSIBILITY

-The job does not involve managerial responsibility, so the person must basically accept that others set the framework and objectives and take decisions that have consequences for them.
-Many people who opt out of leadership do not have the motivation, or they consciously want to use their working life for something other than being responsible for the efforts of others.
-Perhaps because they would rather immerse themselves in the task at hand on the basis of a professional interest.
-Or perhaps because they feel that the cost of leadership is too high in terms of pressure, dissatisfaction and conflict.
+The job doesn’t involve managerial responsibility, so the person must basically accept that others set the framework and goals and make decisions that have consequences for them.
+Many people who opt out of managerial responsibility do not have the motive, or they consciously want to use their working life for something other than being responsible for the efforts of others.
+Perhaps because they would rather immerse themselves in the individual task based on a professional interest.
+Or perhaps because they feel that the price of managerial responsibility is too high in terms of pressure, dissatisfaction and conflict.

-The job includes leadership responsibilities and this basically means that the person must have both the desire and the will to take responsibility for the efforts of others.
-And therefore also be prepared to pay the price that often comes with leadership, namely the pressure that arises when unpopular decisions have to be made.
+The job involves leadership responsibility, which basically means that the person must have both the desire and willingness to take responsibility for the efforts of others.
+This also means being prepared to pay the price that often comes with leadership, namely the pressure that arises when unpopular decisions have to be made.
 The person must therefore

-be able to choose the path for others and to steer and direct people towards specific goals.
-It is a job where, in some situations, you are left to face the responsibility alone.
-Leadership comes from being comfortable at the head of the table and being in charge of others, but it also comes largely from being able to convince others and get them on board.
+be able to choose the path for others and manage and direct people towards certain goals.
+It’s a job where, in some situations, you are completely alone with the responsibility.
+The responsibility of leadership comes from feeling good about being at the head of the table and in charge of others, but also, to a large extent, from the ability to convince others and get them on board.

 This is how the flow works:

-– It takes about 25 minutes to complete
+– It takes approx. 25 minutes to complete

-– Information on completed answer is sent automatically
+– Information about the completed answer is sent automatically

-– In the IPA 360 Cockpit the answer can be analysed and the built-in feedback questions and logical manual ensure optimal feedback.
+– In the IPA 360 Cockpit, the answer can be analyzed, and the built-in feedback questions and logical manual ensure optimal feedback.

-– There is a dynamic report generator where the report can be freely composed
+– There is a dynamic report generator where the report can be freely compiled

-– There is a best practice – 24 page report for the client, as well as a 12 page candidate/employee handout.
+– There is a best practice 24-page report for the client and a 12-page candidate/employee handout.